JulHeg/euclinicaltrials.py/README.md

 trial_ids = CTIS.get_all_trial_numbers()
 ```

-Get a list of which member states the trial happens in:
+Get a list of which member states a trial happens in:

 ```python
 trial = Trial(trial_ids[0])